-1. Place the livers in a bowl and cover with the milk.
-Set aside in a cool place to soak while you start cooking.
+- Place the livers in a bowl and cover with the milk.
+Set aside in a cool place to soak for 30 minutes while you prep the vegetables.

 Ann's Tips and Tricks